 The Company regularly monitors the rolling forecasts to ensure it has sufficient cash on an on-going basis to meet operational needs.
 Any short term surplus cash generated, over and above the amount required for working capital management and other operational requirements, is retained as cash and cash equivalents (to the extent required) and any excess is invested in interest bearing term deposits and other highly marketable debt investments with appropriate maturities to optimise the cash returns on investments while ensuring sufficient liquidity to meet its liabilities.

 (ii) Maturity of financial liabilities

-The detail of contractual maturities of significant financial liabilities as on 31 March 2018: Not Applicable
+The detail of contractual maturities of significant financial liabilities as on 31st March 2018 are as follows: